-Here’s how: In colder zones, when the ground has frozen and before applying mulch, top dress with compost, well-aged manure or other organic matter.
-This nutrient- rich, organic fertilizer will break down over the winter and nutrients will be available to the plant in spring.
+In colder zones, when the ground has frozen and before applying mulch, top dress with compost.
+Or, well-aged manure or other organic matter.
+This nutrient- rich, organic fertilizer will break down over the winter.
+The nutrients will be available to the plant in spring.
 In warmer zones, apply compost in late fall or early winter.

-Here’s how: After the ground has frozen (or in warmer zones late fall or early winter) and you’ve top-dressed with compost apply a 6”-8” layer of mulch.
-This insulates plants and protects plants from the heave-ho of spring freeze/thaw cycles that can push them right out of the soil.
-Mulching too early invites rodents to make this their cozy winter dwelling, causes rotting and disease, or tricks the plant into thinking it’s time to wake up.
+After the ground has frozen (or in warmer zones late fall or early winter) and you've top-dressed with compost.
+Apply a 6"-8" layer of mulch.
+This insulates plants and protects plants from the heave-ho of spring freeze/thaw cycles.
+This can push them right out of the soil.
+Mulching too early invites rodents to make this their cozy winter dwelling.
+Thus causes rotting and disease, or tricks the plant into thinking it's time to wake up.
 Be patient, just because your neighbors are doing it early, doesn’t mean you have to too.

 Keep Them Cozy

 Whether or not hydrangeas need protection depends on how cold the winter temperatures drop.
 If the air temperature doesn’t go below 0 degrees (zone 7) there is no need for winter protection.
 In colder climates, wrap or completely cover marginally hardy hydrangeas.
 This is especially important for those that bloom on old wood, such as mop head/big leaf hydrangeas (Hydrangea macrophylla).
-However, it’s good to note that the newer varieties of mop head/big leaf hydrangeas bloom on both new and old wood.
+However, note that newer varieties of mop head/big leaf hydrangeas bloom on both new and old wood.
 Good for them, good for us!
-Generally, hardier hydrangeas such as the paniculata and arborescens types don’t need extra winter protection, but extreme cold can cause die-back of their branches.
+Generally, hardier hydrangeas such as the paniculata and arborescens types don't need extra winter protection.
+However, extreme cold can cause die-back of their branches.
 If a colder than normal winter in predicted, consider covering.

 There’s Still Time To Plant!